 About the Author

 Carolyn is an accredited behaviourist and trainer with over 20 years experience working with dogs and other companion animals.
-She has written books, over 500 published articles and trains owners and professionals alike both nationally and internationally.
+She has written books, over 800 published articles and trains owners and professionals alike, both nationally and internationally.
+She is currently the Chair of the UK Dog Behaviour and Training Charter.
 Carolyn is also an experienced broadcaster and presenter, has appeared in five TV series’ and countless radio shows.
-Her passion is for helping owners build a strong and positive relationship with their dogs and fully develop the potential of the bond between them.
+Her passion is for helping owners build a strong and positive relationship with the companion animals who share their lives, and fully develop the potential of the bond between them.

 More articles from Carolyn Menteith